FloatingOriginInteractive/Balsa.SDK/docs/gettingstarted.md

 The Balsa SDK can be installed in several ways:
  * If you know your way around Git, you can [clone the Balsa.SDK repository](https://github.com/FloatingOriginInteractive/Balsa.SDK) to get started.
- * You can also use Balsa.SDK Github repository as a template to create your own copy in your own account.
- * If you don't care about any of that and just want the SDK files, click the Download Zip button in the *Clone or Download* Menu in the main page, to download the whole thing as a zip file:
+ * Otherwise, click the Download Zip button in the *Clone or Download* Menu in the main page, to download the whole thing as a zip file:
  ![](img/downloadrepo.png)